Turvey House, County Dublin

-Turvey House was a substantially altered 16th century house synonymous with the townland of Turvey (Tuirbhe) near Donabate in North County Dublin.
+Turvey House was a substantially altered 17th-century house, with tower house elements, synonymous with the townland of Turvey (Tuirbhe) near Donabate in North County Dublin.
 Turvey is said to be a reference to the Irish mythical character Tuirbe Tragmar ("thrower of axes"), father of Gobán Saor.
 At various stages, the house and surrounding lands formed the family seat of the Barnewall family.
 The house is said to have been constructed with stone from the ruins of the nearby Grace Dieu Abbey by either Sir Christopher Barnewall or Sir Patrick Barnewall.

-The house was demolished in controversial circumstances by construction company, the Murphy Group, in 1987.
+The house was demolished in controversial circumstances by a construction company, the Murphy Group, in 1987.

 History

 The house was the home of the notable Barnewall family for many generations.

-In 1570, James Stanihurst arranged for Sir Christopher Barnewall to hide the English Jesuit priest and martyr Edmund Campion in the house to hide him from the authorities and prevent his arrest.
+In 1570, James Stanihurst arranged for Sir Christopher Barnewall to hide the English Jesuit priest and martyr Edmund Campion in the house for a period of 10 weeks to keep him from the authorities and prevent his arrest.
 It is during this period of hiding that Campion wrote his book A Historie of Ireland.

 In 1590, Mabel Bagenal was sent against her will to Turvey by her father, Sir Nicholas Bagnel, to prevent her from marrying Hugh O'Neill, Earl of Tyrone.
 Ultimately, Mabel escaped from the house and eloped with O'Neill, marrying him at Drumcondra Castle near Dublin, the home of Sir William Warren.

+The house continued to be owned by a branch of the Barnewall family, the Trimlestones until 1927 when it was purchased by the Counihan family along with 155 acres.

+The house was purchased by the Murphy Group in 1968.
+Dublin Corporation, under the direction of George Redmond, then assistant Dublin city and county manager, finally gave the order for its demolition in 1987.